Jimyung6642/Temporal-Phenotype/README.md

 ### To Do
 - Add normalization of extracted temporal information
 - Add fine-tuning of LLMs
-- Logging of each funcitons
+- Logging of evaluation of each task
+- Save result dataframes in result directory

 ### Data structure